 The colorful rooftop terrace at Habitat Feed & Social Lounge

 Get Your Groove On

 Work up an appetite for Birmingham’s fine food and drink by diving into the vibrant live music scene.
 Music venues dot the city.
 Former auto industry buildings have been transformed into Iron City, a 1,300-person venue that attracts national acts and local favorite artists.
 For a more intimate musical experience, check out Saturn, a popular performance space for small- and mid-sized independent acts.

 Confetti flying while the crowd dances during a concert at Iron City

 Super Places to Sip a Cocktail

 Birmingham’s cocktail scene is buzzing with creative mixologists who are shaking up modern takes on classic drinks along with new favorites.
 Go underground – and through an alley – to visit the clandestine Pilcrow Cocktail Cellar to enjoy a menu highlighting agave-based spirits.
 Taste creative Southern comfort food while sampling local beers at The Lumbar, a science-themed bar that also features collaborative work spaces.
-Embrace the silly side at The Atomic Lounge, known for its mid-century modern vibe and closet of costumes available for patrons to wear.

 Birmingham-Shuttlesworth International Airport (BHM) is about 10 minutes away from downtown Birmingham.